masoudmghd/masoudmghd/README.md

 I'm Masoud Ahmadi Moghaddam and I'm a fullstack software engineer and also a software engineer consultant.

 - I'm currently working at Soshyant Financial Technology team.
 Our main product is an international class exchange infrastructure.
-- I'm also developing (private work) a collection of scalable microservice products for Iran startups, with the name of <a href="https://komaka.ir/">Komaka (کمکا)</a>.
+- I'm also developing (private work) a collection of scalable microservice products for Iran startups, under the name of <a href="https://komaka.ir/">Komaka (کمکا)</a>.
 - And you can also reach me on telegram via <a href=https://t.me/masoudmghd>masoudmghd</a>, beside my main mail masoud.mghd@gmail.com

 <!--